 - Accept the subpoena.
 Inform the officer that the library’s legal counsel responds to subpoenas on behalf of the library.
 A subpoena does not require an immediate response from the library.

 - Turn the subpoena over to the library’s legal counsel.
-If a library worker or volunteer accepts service of the subpoena in the absence of the library director or a designated alternate, the subpoena should be turned over to the library director for coordination with legal counsel.
+If a library worker accepts service of the subpoena in the absence of the library director or a designated alternate, the subpoena should be turned over to the library director for coordination with legal counsel.